 Combine the whites, powdered sugar, and salt in the bowl of a large stand mixer fitted with a paddle attachment.
 Mix everything together on low speed, until the sugar is moistened and no dry patches remain.
 Turn off the mixer, scrape down the sides and bottom of the bowl with a spatula, then turn the mixer to medium speed.
 Beat on medium for 5 minutes.

-After 5 minutes, turn the mixer to medium-low and start adding the softened room temperature butter, 1-2 tablespoons at a time.
+After 5 minutes, turn the mixer to medium-low and start adding the softened room temperature butter, 1 to 2 tablespoons at a time.
 Once all of the butter is incorporated, add the vanilla extract and peppermint extract and mix it in.
 Stop the mixer and scrape down the bottom and sides once more.
 Turn the speed to medium and beat the buttercream for 10 minutes.

 Divide the buttercream in half.
-Add the candy cane bits to have of the frosting, and mix in the melted, cooled unsweetened chocolate to the other half.
+Add the candy cane bits to half of the frosting, and mix in the melted, cooled unsweetened chocolate to the other half.

 To assemble the cake, place one layer on a cake cardboard, and put it on a cake turntable, if you have one.
 Scoop half of the candy cane frosting on top of the cake, and spread it into an even layer.
 Place a second cake layer on the frosting, and spread the remaining candy cane frosting on top of the cake.
 Finally, add the third cake layer on top.
 Spread a very thin layer of chocolate frosting all over the top and sides of the cake—this is the “crumb coat,” to lock in any stray crumbs from the cake.
 Refrigerate the cake briefly, for about 30 minutes, so the crumb coat can firm up.